66thparallel/BigDataApplicationDevelopment_FinalProject/README.md

 Authors: Yu-Ting Chiu, Jane Liu

 Description: This application uses sentiment analysis to create a ranked list of the best offbeat tourist
     attractions for Paris, London, and NYC for travel industry professionals.
-This application was written in Python 2.7.
+This application was written in Apache PySpark, Spark MLlib, and Python 2.7.
 The website and scraper were created with Python 3.6.
 It is unknown if the files will work correctly for other versions of Python.

 # FILES